 You are encouraged to make your own travel plans outside of class time and group activities.
 Classes will meet Monday-Thursday, which allows for three-day weekends each week.
 Students will be required to travel in a minimum group of three outside of Avila.

-International data plans are available through your service provider, but they tend to be extensive.
-Local phone plans can be purchased for daily use in Ávila, and FaceTime and Skype are great resources for calling home.
+International data plans are available through your service provider or an international SIM card can be purchased for use.
+Using WiFi, FaceTime, Skype, and WhatsApp are great resources for calling home.

 LCU recommends accessing cash through ATMs located throughout the city.
 Be sure to notify your bank before you depart that you will be traveling overseas.
 It is possible to exchange cash at local banks, but is not recommended.
 If you have not yet received a chip card from your bank, please talk to them about obtaining one prior to August.

-You will be required to purchase travel insurance, which should cover a variety of medical problems.
-There is a hospital centrally located in Ávila that accepts this insurance.
-A faculty member will be available to accompany students in an emergency.
+Travel insurance is covered in your study abroad fee, which should cover a variety of medical problems.
+There is a hospital centrally located in Avila that accepts the travel insurance.
+Aside from student group independent travel, a faculty member will be available to accompany students in an emergency.

 Of course!
 You will be responsible for attending your classes, and other required meetings, but your free time is yours to spend how you choose.
 Family will be required to purchase their own flights and lodging, and are not permitted to eat in the dormitory cafeteria.

-Passport forms are available online at www.travel.state.gov, or copies are available in the Provost Office.
+Passport forms are available online at www.travel.state.gov.
 Follow the instructions on your form to send in your application.
 It is imperative you obtain a passport as quickly as possible so that your flight to Spain can be booked.

 Students will be required to attend on-campus orientation before they depart for Spain, beginning on the first day of classes.
 Students will need to be in Lubbock at that time.
 You will be responsible for your own living arrangements for those few days.